hieuchi911/Video-LLaMA/README-FT.md

 # A GUIDE TO USE FINETUNE VIDEOLLAMA ON CUSTOMIZED DATASETS

-This document walks you through preparing the instruction dataset for the task of human action recognition, configuring the finetuning experiments, and launching the experiments.
-The goal is to create a vision language model that is capable of generating suitable low-level modes (in controlling robots), taking into account the visual context.
-For example, being able to distinguish the movement of one's hand to-and-fro as in greeting or as in cleaning a glass door.
+This document walks you through 3 steps to create a vision language model that is capable of generating suitable low-level modes (in controlling robots), taking into account the visual context.
+For example, being able to distinguish the movement of one's hand to-and-fro as in greeting or as in cleaning a glass door:
+- preparing the instruction dataset (for the task of human action recognition)
+- configuring the finetuning experiments
+- launching the experiments

+Explanations on model details (the components, the steps in creating the model, the setting up of the environment) are adaptated from the main [README.md](README.md) file.

 ## Preface - the model
 - Video-LLaMA is an Audio-Visual Language Model for video understanding.